ZhangDailing8/ZhangDailing8.github.io/_pages/about.md

 # 🔥 News
-- *2021.05*: &nbsp;🏆🏆 Win the second prize of RoboCup Family Group-Open PlatForm in the university group of RoboCup World Cup 2021 China.
+- *2024.03*: &nbsp;🏆🏆 Obtain the first prize of Science and Innovation Scholarship from the Institute of Automation, Chinese Academy of Sciences.
 - *2020.12*: &nbsp;🏆🏆 Obtain China National Scholarship (国家奖学金) (the highest honor for undergraduates in China, awarded to top 1% students of SEU)!

 # 🔬Research Interests